Table Of Contents

 A top container orchestration platform abstracts away underlying virtual machines or physical servers into a single resource pool.

-The tools usually expose an API that lets you decide how many containers to deploy for a specific app and how they perform under different loads.
+The tools typically expose an API that allows you to determine the number of containers to deploy for a specific app and how they perform under various load conditions.
 By automating deployment processes within CI pipelines, teams can iterate quickly.
 This ability to simplify complexity has made orchestration tools so popular.

 1. Kubernetes – Open-source container orchestration platform

 Kubernetes has replaced Docker as the most popular platform for orchestrating containers.
-A highlight of Kubernetes is that it is highly extensible, which makes it ideal for managing container workloads at scale.
+A key feature of Kubernetes is its high extensibility, which makes it an ideal solution for managing container workloads at scale.
 Yet Kubernetes can also run in the cloud or on-premises (as a hybrid cloud solution).

-Kubernetes also enables DevOps engineers to fully express their workloads without writing JavaScript, Python, or Ruby code.
+Kubernetes also enables DevOps engineers to fully express their workloads without writing code in languages such as JavaScript, Python, or Ruby.
 They can use kubectl command-line utilities and YAML deployment files instead.

-Moreover, Kubernetes has a wide range of community special interest groups (SIGs) that focus on specific areas.
-Besides adding new features, the community continues to improve the Kubernetes user experience.
+Moreover, Kubernetes has a wide range of community special interest groups (SIGs) that focus on specific areas of interest.
+In addition to introducing new features, the community continues to enhance the Kubernetes user experience.

 2. Docker Swarm – Docker-based cluster management and orchestration tool